Wannier Functions Dually Localized in Space and Energy: Theory

-The procedure outlined by Marzari and Vanderbilt in \cite{marzari_maximally_1997} detailed how to find the analytic gradient for minimizing $\Omega$ for a composite set of energy bands.
-This was accomplished by splitting the cost function into two positive definite quantities.
-One of these, $\Omega_{\text{I}}$, is invariant under the Wannier functions' gauge freedom, so minimizing $\Omega$ is equivalent to minimizing only the gauge-dependent term $\widetilde{\Omega}$.
-For a set of $N_w$ Wannier functions, the gauge-invariant term of the spatial cost is given by
+\textcite{marzari1997} minimize $\Omega$ for a composite set of energy bands by determining its gradient with respect to $U^{\bk}$.
+This is accomplished by splitting the cost function into two positive definite quantities, $\Omega = \Omega_{\text{I}} + \wt{\Omega}$. $\Omega_{\text{I}}$ is invariant to the choice of gauge, so minimizing $\Omega$ is equivalent to minimizing only the gauge-dependent term $\wt{\Omega}$.
+For a set of $N_w$ Wannier functions,